AmpliTech Group (AMPG) & Its Competitors Head to Head Review

 |36

-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 26.42%.
-Given AmpliTech Group’s rivals higher probable upside, analysts clearly believe AmpliTech Group has less favorable growth aspects than its rivals.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 23.51%.
+Given AmpliTech Group’s rivals higher possible upside, analysts plainly believe AmpliTech Group has less favorable growth aspects than its rivals.

 Summary